nerves-project-attic/nerves_init_gadget/README.md

 $ mix firmware.push nerves.local
 ```

-Assuming everything completes succesfully, the device will reboot with the new
+Assuming everything completes successfully, the device will reboot with the new
 firmware.